UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/external-functions.md

 ```

 ## Type Conversion and Restrictions
 The types transfarable between Uppaal and external functions are curretly limited to `bool`, `int`, `double`, `clock`, `chan`, `ptr_t` and `string`.
-Omitting complex types such as structs and nexted data structures.
-Only single-dimentional arrays are supported on only mutable types; array of `chan` and strings are not currently supported.
+Omitting complex types such as structs and nested data structures.
+Only single-dimentional arrays are supported on only mutable types; arrays of `chan` and strings are not currently supported.

 The following table summarizes the current support: